Michael of Canterbury

 Michael of Canterbury (fl.
-1275 - 1321) was an English gothic architect responsible for work at Canterbury Cathedral and St Stephen's Chapel, at the Palace of Westminster.
+1275 - 1321) was an English Gothic master mason responsible for work at Canterbury Cathedral and St Stephen's Chapel, at the Palace of Westminster.
 He also designed the Cheapside Eleanor Cross.
+His work at Canterbury may have included the two major projects of Prior Eastry: the choir screens (c.1298) and the remodelling of the chapter house (c.1304).
+He may also have designed the Peckham tomb (c.1292).